juanpc2018/GTX-1050-Ti-Linux/README.md

 [Unigine Tropics-1.3 (2008-2010)](https://benchmark.unigine.com/tropics)  & [Sanctuary-2.3 (2007)](https://benchmark.unigine.com/sanctuary) require OpenAL,

-but renamed to .so.1
+copy in the /tropics/bin folder but renamed to .so.1

-if Not, gives install OpenAl
+if Not, gives install OpenAl error
 ```
 Loading "libopenal.so.1"...
 ALWrapper::init(): can't load "libopenal.so.1" library